anvaribs/SDS385/exercises/exercises01/README.md

 ## Excercise 01 ##

-This directory host all the files related to the first homework.
+This directory hosts all the files related to the first homework.

-Just checking how DILLINGER commits to the github...
+I will add all the related details to this document.
+However, all the solutions would go into the exercises01-SDS385.tex and exercises01-SDS385.pdf directly.